Wu ProjectsWu Projects

 The intimacy of the setting is the curatorial premise.
 What is exhibited is what I have allowed into my home.
 Everything on and within these walls has passed the test: would I live with it?

 But this question extends beyond the walls of my house to other ideas of home.
 The body is a home.
 The city is a home.
 The watershed is a home.
 The bioregion is a home.
 The planet is a home.
-What would I live with in each of these homes?
-How do I want each of them treated?
+Does what I allow in each of these homes align with my values?
+The gallery's mission is to curate exhibitions and produce projects that reflect these values of care and stewardship.

 On Exchange

 A guiding principle for this project comes from Edgar Villanueva's book Decolonizing Wealth.
-In this book, Villanueva says that "money is medicine," in the indigenous sense of the word: anything that brings a system back into balance.
+Villanueva writes that "money is medicine," in an indigenous sense of the word: anything that brings a system back into balance.
 Money can heal.
 It does not need to be vilified, nor should it be hoarded.

 The root of "currency" is currere, Latin for "to flow".
 In a living system, energy and resources flow among parts of the system.
 Exchange is a part of nature; sometimes you give, sometimes you receive.
-The flow is cyclical.
-Our systems need to come back into alignment with this flow.
-The arts economy can lead the way - and localhost is one experiment in that direction.
+Our systems need to come back into alignment with this cycle and embody the relational nature of the world - localhost is one experiment in that direction.

 On Culture